-interactive whiteboards.
-According to the Multimedia Principle [2] there is evidence that the use of multimedia (that is words and pictures) can improve learning.
+(Interactive) visualization helps people to analyze, understand and communicate models, concepts and data [SM00].
+It is used for the exploration, monitoring, confirmation and presentation of information.
+There are many applications for such interactive graphics to present information, including news websites, edutainment kiosks in museums, self-paced learning courses and interactive whiteboards.
+According to the Multimedia Principle [MM99], there is evidence that the use of multimedia (that is, words and pictures) can improve learning.
 Dynamic and interactive pictures can be even more effective.
 Causal relationships can be directly and unequivocally perceived.
 Sequences of object or data movements can be captured.
 Processes of restructuring or rearrangements can be made explicit.
 Complex spatial actions can be shown.
-Cognitive load can be reduced by animations, too, because the changes over time are directly shown.
+Cognitive load can be reduced by animations, as well, because the changes over time are directly shown.

-We have mined (but not all written down) about 100 patterns by analyzing illustrations and multimedia applications, derived patterns from scientific research in information visualization, instructional design and cognitive theory, and have written down our own experience in the design of interactive presentations.
+We have mined (but not written all down) about 100 patterns by analyzing illustrations and multimedia applications, derived patterns from scientific research in information visualization, instructional design and cognitive theory, and have written down our own experiences in the design of interactive presentations.
 We became aware of the first patterns when we created demos with ActiveSlide, an authoring tool we developed for interactive presentations.
-In the first version of ActiveSlide one had to write small scripts for each interactive feature.
+In the first version of ActiveSlide, small scripts had to be written for each interactive feature.
 We ended up writing the same scripts again and again, just replacing element names and property values.
-Tired of that, we isolated the reoccurring patterns of basic interaction.
-We integrated the patterns in form of a visual programming language.
-It is now possible to assign patterns such as SWITCH BETWEEN OBJECT STATES, SYNCHRNONIZE OBJECT MOVEMENTS, DRAG RESTRICTION, TRANSPORT OBJECTS, PUSH OBJECTS, and CONTEXT SENSITIVE INFORMATION directly to visual elements.
-This saved a lot of scripting work and made the concepts easier to understand for end users.
+Growing weary of this repetition, we soon isolated the reoccurring patterns of basic interaction.
+We integrated the patterns in the form of a visual programming language.
+It is now possible to assign patterns, such as SWITCH BETWEEN OBJECT STATES, SYNCHRONIZE OBJECT MOVEMENTS, DRAG RESTRICTION, TRANSPORT OBJECTS, PUSH OBJECTS, and CONTEXT SENSITIVE INFORMATION, directly to visual elements.
+This change saved a lot of scripting work and made the concepts easier to understand for end users.